Corporate website of Orient Corporation

 Promoting Disaster Awareness Among Employees

-We conduct the following job training in preparation for disasters and cases of catastrophe: practice training on the safety confirmation system, to which part-time workers are also subject; distribution of the "Major Earthquake Handbook" to all employees; regularly conducted fire drills and evacuation drills assuming a fire with participation from over 100 employees at the head office; improvement of disaster response capabilities.
+We regularly conducted fire drills and evacuation drills assuming a fire with participation from over 100 employees at the head office: improvement of disaster response capabilities.